Submit request about personal data based on the AVG

 • informs you about what they do with your personal data and what they do it for.
 You can ask

 The municipality keeps various personal data about you.
 For example, the data you enter when you apply for a permit.
-Personal data is processed and stored in various ways.
+Personal data is processed and stored in different ways.
 This is done in a careful, secure and transparent way.
 This is mandatory.

 • see your personal data (right of inspection)